abhi3700/evm_contracts_defiavgprice/README.md

-# DeFi Token average price
+# DeFi Utils - Token average price
 Calculate on-chain average price of tokens on DeFi protocol.

 ## About